-Romania: Court cancelled the construction of two HPPs on the Jiu river25.
-January 2018. / SEE Energy News
+Romania: Court cancelled the construction of two HPPs on the Jiu river, SEE Energy News

 Two non-governmental environmental organizations – Bankwatch Romania and Neuer Weg Association have won the case in which they requested the cancellation of construction permits for two hydropower plants on the Jiu river, a project initiated by state-owned electricity producer Hidroelectrica.